 What is your Personal Savings Rate?
 How to Calculate it.

-The average U.S. personal saving rate (as a percentage of income) over the last few years has hovered between 5 to 7%, but now it’s all the way back down to 2% (a historical low) as of early 2023.
+The average U.S. personal saving rate (as a percentage of income) over the last few years has hovered between 5 to 7%, but now it’s all the way back down to 3.7% (near a historical low) as of late 2023.
 But what goes in to the BEA‘s (U.S. Bureau of Economic Analysis) personal savings rate calculation is a bit misunderstood.
 So I thought I’d dive in to it here.

 There are a lot of incorrect sources on the web that claim retirement savings in 401Ks and IRAs are not included in the government personal savings rate calculation.
 They claim that personal savings is basically calculated by taking non-retirement savings and dividing by take home income.
 Although much easier to calculate, and in some ways more relevant if you’re looking for a barometer on early retirement, this calculation is not what the government uses.